naghim/Source-File-Visualizer/README.md

 Now we have the layout and lexical feautres in LL_features.csv file, where each column is a feature, except the last, which is the "author", the class itself.
 Our results: [GCJ L&L Features CSV](https://github.com/kotunde/SourceFileAnalyzer_featureSearch_and_classification/blob/master/GCJ_Dataset/CSV/GCJ_47.csv),  [Sapi L&L Features CSV](https://github.com/kotunde/SourceFileAnalyzer_featureSearch_and_classification/blob/master/Sapi_Dataset/CSV/SAPI_47.csv)

 #### Abstract Syntax Trees
 We have a bash script which is written for both of the datasets, since they differ in their directory structure ([gcj_data_ast_func.sh](https://github.com/kotunde/SourceFileAnalyzer_featureSearch_and_classification/blob/master/Programs/AST_extraction/gcj_data_ast_func.sh) , [sapi_data_ast_func.sh](https://github.com/kotunde/SourceFileAnalyzer_featureSearch_and_classification/blob/master/Programs/AST_extraction/sapi_data_ast_func.sh)).
-The script traverses the data directory (given as first parameter) by source files, and creates a second direcory (it's name given as second parameter) with the same directory structure, containing the .ast files with the same name as the respective source file.
+The script runs through the data directory (given as first parameter) by source files, and creates a second direcory (it's name given as second parameter) with the same directory structure, containing the .ast files with the same name as the respective source file.

 **Important!**
 In [createAstByFuncName.py](https://github.com/kotunde/SourceFileAnalyzer_featureSearch_and_classification/blob/master/Programs/AST_extraction/createAstByFuncName.py) set the path to installed ```clang-check```